MoonScoop

 MoonScoop S.A., also known as the MoonScoop Group, was a French television production company and animation company that created and published animated television series.
 Its corporate headquarters were located in Paris, France, along with offices in the United Kingdom and the United States.
-It was established in 2003.
-It is most famously known for Code Lyoko and its open-ended sequel series, Code Lyoko: Evolution.
+It was established in 2003 and it is most famously known for Code Lyoko and its open-ended sequel series, Code Lyoko: Evolution.

 History

 One of MoonScoop's predecessors was France Animation, founded in 1984, and based in Paris.
-France Animation went on to become the original producers of Spartakus and the Sun Beneath the Sea.
+France Animation was created by SOFIRAD who was in charge of its finances, but was controlled by its subsidiary Radio Monte Carlo, which adopted the name RMC Audiovisuel.
+It went on to become the original producers of Spartakus and the Sun Beneath the Sea.
+In 1987, SOFIRAD sold the animation studio, following the sale of RMC and Europe 1, the holding's main radio stations.
 In September 2003, the company was acquired from its then-owner Wanadoo by Antefilms Production—an outfit created by Christophe Di Sabatino and Benoît Di Sabatino in 1990.
 Both companies' distribution arms were merged in March 2004 to form the present day MoonScoop.

-On January 24, 2014, the Commercial Court of Paris accepted Dargaud's takeover bid of MoonScoop's library, thus becoming the owner of MoonScoop's complete catalogue and two of the company's last employees and was filed for bankruptcy.
+On January 24, 2014, the Commercial Court of Paris accepted Dargaud's takeover bid of MoonScoop's library after its bankruptcy, along with retaining the services of two employees handling the Code Lyoko license.